africanmoose/digitalgarden/src/site/notes/0x - System/01.02 - Inbox/The Art of Thinking Clearly by Rolf Dobelli.md

 	- Do first impressions count? [[1x - References/11.03 - References - Ideas/Primacy and Recency effects|Primacy and Recency effects]]
 	- Stuggling to apply what you learn?
 Could be you have [[1x - References/11.03 - References - Ideas/Domain dependence|Domain dependence]]
 	- Dont trust your own mind: [[1x - References/11.03 - References - Ideas/Falsification of history|Falsification of history]]
+	- [[1x - References/11.03 - References - Ideas/Ambiguity Aversion|Ambiguity Aversion]] what is the difference between risk and uncertainty?
 	-

 ## Quotes